Collateral Damage and Other Slippery Slopes

-Collateral Damage and Other Slippery Slopes by Derek Royden 480 words The beginning of the war on terror at the...
+Collateral Damage and Other Slippery Slopes by Derek Royden 480 words Published in: Bandera Bulletin, Beaumont Enterprise, The Newton Kansan,...

 V. Putin’s war of aggression against Ukraine is a war crime.
 Although the “NATO expansion” and apparent effort to encircle Russia on its western border with new NATO members despite the promise of the Bush I administration not to do so, may be considered on the issue of appropriate punishment, it is no defense to the crime.